-One of the first things you learn in early-sobriety is that recovery’s a process.
-It’s not something that happens over night or that occurs magically without effort.
-This is especially important to remember when learning how to regain trust from friends and family.
+One of the first things you learn in early sobriety is that recovery is a process.
+It’s not something that happens overnight or that occurs magically without effort.
+This is especially important to remember when learning how to regain trust in your relationship after addiction.

 Rebuilding Trust Starts with a Strong Foundation

 Before you embark on this journey, arm yourself with patience because regaining trust takes time.
 Even if you’re putting consistent effort into changing your way of thinking and living, that doesn’t necessarily mean every family member will be ready to dive into a new relationship.
 Sometimes, a family’s trust has been unraveling over years and years.
 It won’t be rebuilt overnight.

 The best thing to do in early recovery is to focus on living sober and healthy.
 Quitting drugs, or no longer drinking, isn’t sufficient change for the addict.
 Your entire perspective on life, patterns of thinking, and living habits also need to change.